codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 > This is not a Codefresh limitation, but a Docker one.
 Even with vanilla Docker you cannot log in to multiple registries at the same time if they share the same domain.

-To solve this problem, Codefresh will automatically detect connected registries that have the same domain and allow you to designate the primary one, that will be used for image resolution when pulling Docker images.
+To solve this problem, Codefresh automatically detects connected registries that have the same domain and allow you to designate the primary one.
+The primary registry is used for image resolution when pulling Docker images.

 {%
   include image.html